IBM/wc-helmchart/WCSDevOps/README.md

 Before you use this Helm Chart, please edit vaules.yaml

-1. Correct the Docker Image URL
+1. Correct the Docker Image url
+   Vault/Consul and Nexus will try to download docker image from internet as default.
+Since DeployController, you need to build by yourself, please provide a Docker Image name with your private docker repository url.
-2. Set appropriate values
+2. Set appropriate values for DeployController.
-3. Choose what component you want to deploy.
-Vault/Consul and Nexus are option, if you want use existed Vault/Consul and Nexus, you can change the "Enable" value to "false"
+3. Vault/Consul and Nexus are option, if you want use existed Vault/Consul or Nexus, you can change the "Enable" value to "false"
 4. IF you want to reuse exist Vault/Consul.
-Please make sure DeployController deployed in same namespace with Vault.
+Please make sure DeployController be deployed in same namespace with Vault/Consul and set "InCluster" to "true"

 WCSDevOps is used for doing preparation before deploying and running CI/CD pipeline.
 WCSDevOps contains three deployments: vault & consul, jenkins and nexus.